-Throughout this web site, on Aldon's in-store displays, and on Aldon's package labeling you will see reference to the "Pour and Spread" and/or "Deep Penetration" technique on sealers.
+Throughout this web site and on Aldon's package labeling you will see reference to the "Pour and Spread" and/or "Deep Penetration" technique on sealers.

 Why do we make such a big deal about this technique of sealer application?